blog2i2j/nvdavsamd.._..AkelPad/README.md

 Most probably the best Notepad ever created !

 # This version is ONLY for x64 !
-It has been modified by me to be built on Visual Studio 2022 Community !
+It has been modified with code adaptation by me to be built on Visual Studio 2022 Community !

 # It includes: